20

 remembrance of

 me.
-In the same also, after supper, he took the
+In the same way also, after supper, he took

-and gave it to them saying, this cup is the New
+thanks, and gave it to them saying, this cup is

 forgiveness of sins.
 Do